heyuan7676/ts_eQTLs/README.md

 ```

 #### 2. Refine the hyper-parameter selection

 With the learned range of hyper-parameters, we continue to look in finer grids.
-For example, run the scripts for alpha1 in [10, 20, 30, … 100].
+For example, run the scripts for alpha1 and lambda1 in [10, 20, 30, … 100].
 An example to perform this step is as below:
 ```
 iterations=100
 for K in {10..20}